YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Antenna/README.md

 > A small, flat antenna that is typically used for wireless communication systems.

-- ⚙️ **How it works**:
+> **Transmission**:
-  The microstrip antenna consists of a conducting patch on top of a grounded substrate, with a feed located near the edge of the patch.
-The size of the patch is typically a fraction of the wavelength of the signal it is designed to transmit or receive.
+  The microstrip antenna has a flat conducting patch above a grounded substrate.
+When a signal is fed into the patch, it creates an oscillating electric field, which radiates as an electromagnetic wave.
+The design of the patch determines the frequency range and characteristics of the wave.

+> **Reception**:
+  The microstrip antenna receives electromagnetic waves through the patch.
+The oscillating electric field induced by the incoming waves is converted into an electrical signal by the antenna.

 - 📡 **Applications**:
   - Mobile phones